alireza-hariri/simple-retriever/README.md

 # basic retrival methods
 ### A simple warpper around common retrival tools
+this repository is a simple warpper around common retrival tools especially sklearn tf-idf and some of huggingface models.

-fast and typo telorant tf-idf and multilingual sentence embedding models for retrieval.
+We support fast and typo telorant tf-idf and multilingual sentence embedding models for retrieval.
-this repo is for educational porposes so the code is very basic and super readable (no fancy abstraction)
+this repo is mainly for educational porposes so the code is very basic and super readable (no fancy abstraction)

 ## editable install